billhails/PyScheme/README.md

 * incorporate `amb` with keywords `then` and `back`, i.e. `define x = 5 then 6`
 and `if (x == 0) { back }`.
 DONE
 * strong implicit type checking.
+DONE (still on a branch)
 * first-class environments.
 DONE
 * built-in linked lists with `@` (cons) and `@@` (append) operators.
 DONE
 * strings are linked lists of char.